lilyhoratio/mastermind/README.md

 ## Future Improvements

-With more time, I would love to add the following:
+With more time, I would love to add the following features:

-- Mobile-responsive
+- Mobile-responsiveness
 - Create pop-up that displays the `error` if API is down.
-- Break out the SASS files into different components, rather than all in App.scss
+- Break out the SASS in App.scss into different components
-- Refactor more custom hooks for toggling boolean hooks (guide: https://daveceddia.com/custom-hooks/)
+- Create a custom hook for common operations such as toggling boolean states (guide: https://daveceddia.com/custom-hooks/)
-- Fix Bug: if user initially has 15 guesses total, guesses 11 times, and then changes their total guesses to 10, the app breaks
+- Fix game bug: if user initially has 15 guesses total, guesses 11 times, and then changes their total guesses to 10, the app breaks
 - Toggle for light/dark mode
 - Loading state when generating a new API - create a helper function that resets all state in game on "generate new code" button.
 Right now, I am hacking this by simply reloading the window.
+- Keep track of win vs. lost score within localStorage

 ## Tech Stack